chettrick/stm32cubef4/Projects/STM32469I_EVAL/Applications/USB_Host/HID_Standalone/readme.txt

   - This application runs on STM32F469xx and STM32F479xx devices.

-  - This application has been tested with STMicroelectronics STM32469I-EVAL revB evaluation boards and can be easily tailored to any other supported device and development board.
+  - This application has been tested with STMicroelectronics STM32469I-EVAL RevC evaluation boards and can be easily tailored to any other supported device and development board.

-  - STM32469I-EVAL RevB Set-up
+  - STM32469I-EVAL RevC Set-up
     - Plug a USB device mouse or keyboard into the STM32469I-EVAL board through 'USB micro A-Male to A-Female' cable
       - CN8 : to use USB High Speed (HS)